abbr/BillEase/README.md

   * Amount - either copied from *Consumptions* or, in absence of value, calculated using formula *Unit Price\*Ceiling(Quantity/Denominator)*
   * Consumption Ref  - a hidden field referencing to the corresponding *Consumptions* item

 Notice that except for the hidden *Consumption Ref* column, all columns are copied from, rather than referencing to other lists.
-This *de-normalization* process prevents historical billing records from altering by factors such as organization re-naming or price adjustment, resulting in improved accountability.
+This *de-normalization* process prevents historical billing records from altering by factors such as account re-naming or price adjustment, resulting in improved accountability.

 By the same record-preserving principle, charge line items should be made read-only, except for site-collection administrators who have full access regardless of permissions.
 When a charge item is created, the permission of the item is broken from inheritance.
 Users who have read permissions defined in the *Charges* list at the time of broken can still read the item.
-In addition, users who belong to the *"&lt;prefix&gt;&lt;organization&gt;"* group are also granted read-only access.
-This makes the list security-trimmed and suitable to be exposed as a portal page to clients who can only see the charges applied to their organization.
+In addition, users who belong to the *"&lt;prefix&gt;&lt;account&gt;"* group are also granted read-only access.
+This makes the list security-trimmed and suitable to be exposed as a portal page to clients who can only see the charges applied to their account.

 ### Console Application
 The gem of *BillEase* is the console application *Invoice Run.exe*.
 It provides automation and turns the four SharePoint lists into a workable solution.
 Without it the SharePoint lists are merely data repository. *Invoice Run.exe* is intended to be launched by a scheduled task at the close of each billing cycle (by default first day of each month).
 For testing purpose it can also be launched manually and repetitively.
 When invoked, *Invoice Run.exe* performs following tasks: